cgstevens/FileProcessor/README.md

+# Scale Up and Scale Out using Akka.Net
-## Monitor and get real-time statuses using Akka.Net and SignalR
+## Monitor and get real-time statuses when you add SignalR

 Using the actor model we can create powerful concurrent scalable & distributed applications with Akka.Net.